Pavise: Naval equivalent

 A related term, pavisade or pavesade, refers to a decorative row of shields or a band of canvas hung around a sailing vessel to prevent an opponent from observing the activities of those on board and to discourage boarding.

 Pavesarii

-The Genoese crossbowmen, an internationally-recognized elite corps, made use of the pavise, utilizing pavesarii (shield bearers).
+The Genoese crossbowmen, who were an internationally-recognized elite corps, made use of the pavise, utilizing pavesarii (shield bearers).
 Having over three crossbowmen per pavise suggests that they took turns using the pavise as cover and were used primarily in static or defensive formations.